anon5r/SkyTools/app/server/README.md

 To minimize the deployment size of the server API, the following techniques are used:

-1. **Workspace Focus**: The `yarn workspaces focus --production server` command is used to install only the dependencies required by the server API, excluding development dependencies.
+1. **Workspace Focus**: The `pnpm --filter skytools-api install --prod` command is used to install only the dependencies required by the server API, excluding development dependencies.

 2. **esbuild**: The server code is bundled and minified using esbuild, which produces smaller output compared to other